statelyai/xstate/packages/xstate-immer/README.md

     editing: {
       on: {
         // The updater.type can be used directly for transitions
-        // where the updater.assign function will be applied
+        // where the updater.action function will be applied
-        [nameUpdater.type]: { actions: nameUpdater.assign },
+        [nameUpdater.type]: { actions: nameUpdater.action },
-        [ageUpdater.type]: { actions: ageUpdater.assign }
+        [ageUpdater.type]: { actions: ageUpdater.action }
       }
     }
   }